A line has been drawn under the year that was MotoGP 2018 with a 2-day test at the Circuito de Jerez.

 On the face of it it looked like a poor test for KTM with the factory riders – Pol Espargaro and Johann Zarco finishing in 17th and 19th and the Tech3 duo of Syahrin and Oliveira in 23rd and 24th.
 In true philosophical style, Zarco seemed completely unfazed at being 1.9s of the top.
 Relishing his new role as a Factory rider, and all of the support that goes with it, Zarco chose to focus his efforts on adapting to the bike and learning the characteristics of the motor.
 A note of caution.
 The phrase ‘work in progress’ will only wash for so long.
 It’s surely inevitable that there will be an increase of pressure ramped up on Espargaro and Zarco in the coming tests to start chasing times in earnest and break into the top-ten on a regular basis – after all, that’s what Factory riders are ultimately paid to do.

 Here are the combined times for days 1 and 2 in full:

-Pics: Polarity/Rob GrayEnjoy more Fast Bikes reading in the four-weekly magazine.
+Pics: Polarity/Rob GrayEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.